benwis/benwis_leptos/README.md

-# Leptos Todo App Sqlite with Axum
+# Leptos Authenticated Todo App Sqlite with Axum

 This example creates a basic todo app with an Axum backend that uses Leptos' server functions to call sqlx from the client and seamlessly run it on the server.
+It lets you login, signup, and submit todos as different users, or a guest.

 ## Client Side Rendering
 This example cannot be built as a trunk standalone CSR-only app.
 Only the server may directly connect to the database.